oneilk38/technical-challenge-notes/README.md

 ## Developer Experience
 Some quality of life improvements that would make developing easier for teammates :
 - Run the API from inside a docker container - the DB is running inside a docker container but not the API, this actually led to me having a host of errors when trying to run the service for the first time due to mismatched java versions between the project and my machine
 - linting rules so that code formatting is consistent

+## Some small nits / improvements
+Some DB fields are named the same as their type - e.g `timestamp` and `text` - it is bad to shadow type names We could potentially change the `isAcknowledged` and `isNotification` sent columns from booleans to nullable datetimes : `acknowledgedAt` and `notificationSentAt` - this would give us better auditability for trying to debug any issues